Active ingredient

 Clinical efficacy and safety

-In a clinical study in 24 patients with pharyngitis following tonsillectomy rinsing with Difflam 0.15% 5 times a day for 6 days significantly better and more rapidly relieved throat pain, difficulty in swallowing and improved clinical signs including hyperaemia and oedema versus placebo on day 7.
+In a clinical study in 24 patients with pharyngitis following tonsillectomy rinsing with benzydamine 0.15% 5 times a day for 6 days significantly better and more rapidly relieved throat pain, difficulty in swallowing and improved clinical signs including hyperaemia and oedema versus placebo on day 7.
 Similar results were found in other studies in patients with tonsillitis or pharyngitis or following dental surgery.
 The gargling with 30 ml 0.075% benzydamine prior to the induction of anaesthesia in 58 adults undergoing general anaesthesia with endotracheal tube intubation significantly reduced postoperative sore throat versus water control for the first 24 hours whereas aspirin gargles reduced it for 4 hours.

-In a clinical study with 48 patients rinsing four times daily with 0.15% benzydamine during a 3 to 5 week radiotherapy of oral cancer provided significant pain relief and reduction of size and severity of mucositis in the oropharynx.
+In a clinical study with 48 patients rinsing four times daily with 0.15% benzydamine during a 3 to 5-week radiotherapy of oral cancer provided significant pain relief and reduction of size and severity of mucositis in the oropharynx.
 Similar effects were seen in a study in patients undergoing chemotherapy for oral cancer.
 In a study in 67 patients with severe oropharyngeal mucositis following radiotherapy who rinsed with benzydamine solution pain with swallowing, hyperaemia and severity of mucositis were significantly reduced compared to placebo treatment within the first three treatment days.

 A higher incidence of transient numbness and stinging was noted among the patients using benzydamine that was attributed to the medication's local anaesthetic effect.